matze-dd/Tex2txt/README.md

 For the naming conflict with the latter project, we want to apologise.

-While virtually no text should be dropped by the filter, our aim is to provoke as few as possible “false” warnings when feeding the result into a language checker.
+While virtually no text should be dropped by the filter, our aim is to provoke as few as possible “false” warnings when the result is fed into a proofreading software.
 The goal especially applies to documents containing displayed equations.
 Problems with interpunction and case sensitivity would arise, if equation environments were simply removed or replaced by fixed text.